pixeldrew/fe-platform/README.md

 ### Testing this POC
-This POC requires that a local npm repository is setup and a carnival-abg user/scope is added to it.
+~~This POC requires that a local npm repository is setup and a carnival-abg user/scope is added to it.
 A good private npm repo is veradaccio, it has it's own docker install.
-(See instructions [here](https://github.com/verdaccio/verdaccio]))
+(See instructions [here](https://github.com/verdaccio/verdaccio]))~~

+Default is set as file reference

 To not use a local npm repo you can set the version to a path URL in the package.json, ie: